Cramdowns

 The coerced loan method considers what the creditor could earn if it were allowed to immediately foreclose on the property, then invest the proceeds by lending it out with the same risk and duration as the cramdown payments.

 The cost of funds method considers what it would cost the creditor to borrow the amount of money equal to its allowed secured claim, since if it could borrow the money, then it would be in the same position as it would be if it had received its full payment right away.
-However, this method does not consider the limitations of the creditor to borrow money, since the greater its debt, the more interest it would have to pay.
+However, this method does not consider the limitations of the creditor to borrow money, since more interest must be paid on a greater debt.
 This method has the least support with the courts and is rarely used because this approach depends on the creditworthiness of the creditor rather than the debtor.

 In bankruptcy, there is another risk that must be considered when determining the interest rate, and that is the ability of the debtor to pay the installments.
 While it has often been argued that higher interest rates are necessary to compensate the creditor for the increased risk of default with less creditworthy debtors, it also increases the likelihood that those debtors will, indeed, default.
 Hence, the most prudent interest rate should be high enough to compensate the creditor for the risk but low enough that the debtor will be likely to complete the payment plan.